 Under the terms of the agreement, Ironwood will make a payment of approximately $20 million in upfront and near-term milestones and up to $475 million in long-term commercial and regulatory milestones and royalties to COUR.

-The Ropes & Gray team representing Ironwood was led by life sciences partner Abigail Gregor (Boston) and included tax partner David Saltzman (Boston), IP transactions associate Barry Ma and tax associate Chris Shim (both of New York).
+The Ropes & Gray team representing Ironwood was led by life sciences partner Abigail Gregor (Boston) and included tax partner David Saltzman (Boston) and tax associate Chris Shim (New York).

 Stay Up To Date with Ropes & Gray

 Ropes & Gray attorneys provide timely analysis on legal developments, court decisions and changes in legislation and regulations.